garrettgu10/Evasion/README.md

 ## **GAMEPLAY** <br/>
 Sync phones to the server to start the game!
 The INFECTED are placed near the center.
 Everyone else will assume the role of TARGETS.
 The goal of the TARGET is to evade capture of all enemies with last-man standing, while the goal of the CATCHERS is to capture the TARGETS.
 When the INFECTED reach a TARGET, the TARGET turns into one of the INFECTED until there is only one TARGET left.
 Players move around by tilting their phones in the direction they want to move.
-Aiding the TARGETS will be several hidden passageways through walls that only TARGETS can traverse. <br\>
+Aiding the TARGETS will be several hidden passageways through walls that only TARGETS can traverse. <br/>
 <br/>